 Not sure how to start planning your Florida Keys beach adventure?
 Get started with this guide to the top-rated Florida Keys beaches.

 Located on the southern shore of Key West, Smathers Beach is one of the top-rated Key West beaches.
 This white-sand public beach gives you fantastic access to the Atlantic Ocean.
 The beach itself is hardly ever crowded.
 It’s three miles long, giving you plenty of room to tan or play sports.

-At Smathers Beach, tall palm trees line the shore, giving you a perfect shaded place to sunbathe and work on your summer tan.
+At Smathers Beach, tall palm trees line the shore, giving you a perfect shaded place to sunbathe and work on your summer tan in the Florida Keys.
 Near the shower facilities and public restrooms, there are also several volleyball courts.
 Watersport equipment rentals are also available if you need snorkeling gear or paddleboards.

 The small vending trucks near Smathers Beach rent out beach chairs in case you don’t have your own.
 They also sell snacks and drinks, if your stomach starts growling after swimming or snorkeling.

 For a sandy beach and wonderful park, check out Sombrero Beach in Marathon.
 Relax on your towel or chair on the long stretch of sand or play volleyball in the park.
 There are also huge picnic pavilions where you can chill out and eat with your family and friends.

 Sombrero Beach is one of the top turtle nesting sites in Florida.
 From April through September, you might notice certain parts of the beach are roped off to protect turtle eggs within the vicinity.
 Don’t worry though: You still have ample opportunities for turtle sightings!

 Loggerhead turtles are easy to spot if you take an early morning walk on this beautiful beach.
 Turtle nests are also visible during this time.
 First thing in the morning, wake up your kids or friends and see if you can find some turtles hatching.